Salmond College

 We are here to help

-Salmond College works closely with the University of Otago and Otago Polytechnic Student Health and Counselling services, our staff can make an urgent appointment for medical or mental health support if the need arises.
+Salmond College works closely with the University of Otago and Otago Polytechnic Student Health and Counselling services; our staff can make an urgent appointment for medical or mental health support if a student is in need.

-We encourage residents to make sure they seek help if they have any concerns, or if they just need someone to talk to.
-Help is always available, even during the evenings when security staff are present in the College until at least 4.00am each day.
+We encourage residents to ask for help if they have any concerns or need someone to talk to.
+Help is always available; we ensure there is always a staff member on call, even if they are not around, someone is available.
+We have security staff present on-site until at least 4.00 am each day.